Gordon Burness

-John Gordon Burness (2 October 1906 – 20 June 1989) was a soccer wing forward who earned a cap with both the Canadian and U.S. national teams.
+John Gordon Burness (2 October 1906 – 20 June 1989) was a soccer player who played as a wing forward.
 He began his career in Scotland before moving to Canada and then the United States, where he spent six seasons in the American Soccer League.
+Born in Scotland, he earned a cap with both the Canada and United States national teams.

 Club career

 Born in Montrose, Burness began playing with local junior side Brechin Victoria, then Forfar Athletic in the Scottish Football League in summer 1923.
 At the end of the same year, he transferred to Brechin City.
 He then left Scotland for Canada where he played for Toronto Scottish.

 In 1925, he signed with the Brooklyn Wanderers of the American Soccer League.
 After two seasons, he transferred to the Boston Soccer Club, winning the 1927–28 league title with them.

 Burness began the 1929–30 season with Boston, but moved to the New Bedford Whalers after only four games.
 He played ten with the Whalers, then transferred to the Pawtucket Rangers for one game in the 1929–30 season.
 He then played nineteen games of the 1930 fall season in Pawtucket, before transferring to the Fall River for the final six league games.
 The 'Marksmen' merged with the New York Soccer Club in 1931 to form the New York Yankees.
 Burness remained with the renamed team for the 1931 spring season.
 However, the team had already begun games in the National Challenge Cup under the name Fall River, so Burness and his teammates won the National Cup as the Fall River That cup went to three games and Burness scored one of the two Fall River goals in the 2–0 final game victory.
 He then finished his professional career with the Boston Bears in the 1931 fall season.